JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 ### Attribute train

-Annotation Lab restricts the training of two or more Classification Models at the same time.
+Generative AI Lab restricts the training of two or more Classification Models at the same time.
 If there are multiple Classification categories in a project (like the one above), only the category whose name comes first in alphabetical order will be trained by default.
 In the above example, based on the value of the name attribute, we conclude that the Age classifier model is trained.
 The model to be trained can also be specified by setting the train="true" attribute for the targeted **Choices** tag (like the one defined in Gender category below).

 ```bash